rupanjanam/demo_landingzone/README.md

 - An Azure Subscription with Owner permission
 - A PC/laptop/Virtual Machine with atleast 16 GB of RAM (Windows) Or A Macbook Or a Linux/Ubuntu machine
 - (Optional) To deploy Level 1 ESLZ, Global Administrator permission will be required on the Azure AD Tenant hosting the Subscription in use.
+- (Optional) To deploy the Level 1 GitOps, create an account in https://gitlab.com or [set up your own Gitlab VM]().
+Upload all the locally cloned code from this repository to Gitlab.
+The Level 1 GitOps enabled the integration of managed pipeline runners into Gitlab.
+- (Not required) The Level 1 Subscriptions can only be run if you have an Enterprise Agreement for Azure with Microsoft.
+The code is shared for reference to create a subscription in EA through automation.

 ## What is an Enterprise scale Azure Landing zone?
 An Enterprise scale landing zone is an Azure environment which is created to quickly onboard applications.
 A landing zone can be broadly categorized as follows: Platform landing zone and Application landing zone.